Sacramento Bicycle Accident Attorney

 Bikes are a great way to get exercise or commute via increasingly crowded roads, but they come with a tradeoff.
 Mainly, bicyclists have much less protection than drivers and are therefore more likely to be injured in an accident.
 The vast size difference between cars and bicycles also contributes to riders’ increased risk.
 If you have been seriously injured in a bicycling accident caused by a negligent driver, we want you to know there is help available.
 Our Sacramento team is standing by, so reach out to see how we can help you maximize your compensation today.

 Call (916) 471-6098 or reach out online to arrange for a free consultation with our experienced bike accident attorneys in Sacramento.

 The Risks Bicycle Accident Victims Face

-More than 450,000 bike riders end up in the hospital with injuries each year, and in 2018, 857 were in fatal accidents involving at least 1 other vehicle.
+More than 450,000 bike riders end up in the hospital with injuries each year, and in 2019, 846 were in fatal accidents involving at least 1 other vehicle.
 The survivable injuries may range from simple scrapes to fractures to traumatic brain damage.
 Data from 2019 also shows that there were over 300,000 preventable nonfatal injuries resulting from cycling accidents in the United States (a 7% increase from 2018).

 Sadly, bikers are also disproportionately involved in hit-and-run accidents.
 Fatal hit-and-runs have been trending upward since 2009, and focused data from 2016 found bikers and pedestrians accounted for 2 of every 3 victims.